Salesforce (CRM) Investment Thesis

 Adoption Challenges

-- Transition from per-seat to per-conversation pricing risks revenue gap
+- Transition from per-seat to consumption-based pricing creates near-term uncertainty

 Opportunity